actix/actix-web/guide/src/qs_8.md

 provides an `execute()` method, which runs future objects to completion and returns result of the future computation.

-The following example shows how to test a server websocket handler:
+The following example demonstrates how to test a websocket handler:

 ```rust
 # extern crate actix;